Niconiki99/TwitterVaccineClassificator/README.md

     ```

 2. Install dependencies:
-Verify the dependencies on requirements.txt and install what is missing.
+Verify the dependencies on requirements and install what is missing.

 ## Usage
 The project is made up of several modular components, each designed to perform specific analyses independently.
 To conduct a comprehensive analysis, it is recommended to start with the build_graphs module.
 This step begins with raw tweets and selects only those that fall within a specific deadline.
 The module then constructs the graph, laying the foundation for subsequent analyses.